Alcatraz Federal Penitentiary: Prison life and the cells

 Some of the prisoners were assigned duties with the guards and foremen in the Laundry, Tailor Shop, Cobblers Shop, Model Shop etc. and in gardening and labor.
 Smoking, a privilege, was permitted in the workplace providing that it would not be hazardous, but inmates were not permitted to smoke between the recreation yard and work.
-Lunch was served at 11:20 am, followed by a 30-minute rest in the cell, before returning to work until 16:15.
+Lunch was served at 11:20 a.m., followed by a 30-minute rest in the cell, before returning to work until 4:15 p.m.

-Dinner was served at 16:25 and the prisoners would then retire to their cells to be locked in for the night at 16:50.
-Lights went off at 21:30.
-After being locked in for the night, 6 guards usually patrolled the four cell blocks.
+Dinner was served at 4:25 p.m. and the prisoners would then retire to their cells to be locked in for the night at 4:50 p.m.
+Lights went off at 9:30 p.m.
+After being locked in for the night, six guards usually patrolled the four cell blocks.
 Many prisoners have compared their duration at Alcatraz to hell and would have preferred death to continued incarceration.

 Alcatraz Library was located at the end of D-Block.
 Upon entering Alcatraz, every inmate was given a library card and a catalog of books found in the library.
 Inmates could place orders by putting a slip with their card in a box at the entrance to the dining hall before breakfast, and the books would be delivered to and from their cell by a librarian.
 The library, which utilized a closed-stack paging system, had a collection of 10,000 to 15,000 books, mainly left over from the army days.

-Inmates were permitted a maximum of three books in addition of up to twelve text books, a Bible, and a dictionary.
-They were permitted to subscribe to magazines but crime-related pages were torn out and newspapers were prohibited.
+Inmates were permitted a maximum of three books in addition to up to twelve text books, a Bible, and a dictionary.
+They were permitted to subscribe to magazines, but crime-related pages were torn out and newspapers were prohibited.
 Sex, crime and violence were censored from all books and magazines, and the library was governed by a chaplain who regulated the censorship and the nature of the reading material to ensure that the material was wholesome.
 Failure to return books by the date given made the inmate liable to removal of privileges.

 The average prisoner read 75 to 100 books a year.
 Every evening, inmates would generally read books loaned from the library and usually an hour or 75 minutes was allocated to the practicing of musical instruments, from the guitar to the accordion.
 A prison band often practiced in the dining room or auditorium above it.
 Al Capone famously practiced the banjo in the shower block, although most prisoners were limited to playing in their cells alone.